PaulLikesToCode/url_lookup/README.md

 URL Lookup provides a simple way to build and query a URL blacklist.
 The appliction uses Cassandra as the database, NodeJS as the API level, and provides a simple front end that can run on any web server.
 The following instructions are to get it running on a single computer, meaning a single instance for each part of the app, running on a different port.

 ## Cassandra
-Pros for Cassandra: High scalability and performance.
-Decentralized architecture.
-Excellent single-row read performance.
-Consistency can be configured.
-Several years of development, so a well worn path.
-Apache license.
-Key caching is enabled by default.

 Download Cassandra (http://cassandra.apache.org/), and start Cassandra:
 ```
 cd/install_directory